 - A multinational brewing company launched a mobile app for both retailers and consumers to place orders, and where the purchase data — whether from consumer or reseller — flows back to one consolidated database.

-- A different beverage company went direct-to-consumer by acquiring an at-home soda maker brand that can offer a way for consumers to connect directly with the beverage company’s soda brands.
+- A different beverage company went direct-to-consumer by acquiring an at-home soda maker brand that could offer a way for consumers to connect directly with the beverage company’s soda brands.

 Explore the series